iwatake2222/play_with_tflite/pj_tflite_perception_hybrid_nets/README.md

 - By default it uses tflite model.
 If you want to use onnx model please change ifdef switch in `detection_engine.cpp`
     - `#define MODEL_TYPE_TFLITE`
     - `#define MODEL_TYPE_ONNX`
-- The processed video is created with ONNX Runtime + CUDA on RTX 3060 Ti
+- The processed video is created

 ## Acknowledgements
 - https://github.com/datvuthanh/HybridNets